 If you already have a Discord account and you joined my server and identified yourself to the bot, you can skip ahead to the next section.
 Otherwise, keep reading this section.

 I sent an announcement on Canvas that explains how to sign up for Discord.
 Please click that link, read the whole thing carefully, and follow the directions exactly.
-If you run into problems at any point, please ask your recitation TA for help (or ask me, if you are no longer in recitation when you are doing this).
+If you run into problems at any point, please ask me for help.

 When you are successfully identified, you should see several channels in the “Chatamari Damacy” server, like: